SanPen/GridCal/README.md

 [GridCal](http://consultas2.oepm.es/ceo/jsp/busqueda/consultaExterna.xhtml?numExp=1u6ec16k3hn1v05or1c1ah4va8re2e5810b4vrc1inj2ae0vz4sigbkzywc1id2ifqazajcdjwuvubmnxfjdz0vasw9rqs3u4u7i) is a trademark registered in the Spanish patents and trademarks office.

-All other trademarks mentioned belong to their respective owners.
+All trademarks mentioned in the documentation or the source code belong to their respective owners.